JoranJix/Undressify/README.md

 ## Info
-Due to reallife I have paused developement.
-But don*t worry.
+Due to reallife I have paused developement.<br>But don*t worry.
 Once things are going there normal way again, I will continue with my work.

 ## Intro

-This is the successor to "ForceUndress".
+This is the successor to "ForceUndress".<br>
 After a very unfortunate event, the system had to be rewritten from scratch.
-As a result, the creator has changed.
+As a result, the creator has changed.<br>
-Also the code is a completely new one and is much leaner.
+Also the code is a completely new one and is much leaner.<br>
-Some functions were deliberately left out and other better ones were added.
+Some functions were deliberately left out and other better ones were added.<br>
-For example, a database is no longer necessary, as each system uses its own database in SL.
+For example, a database is no longer necessary, as each system uses its own database in SL. <br>
-Friends on your friends list can now undress you without an extra entry.
+Friends on your friends list can now undress you without an extra entry.<br>
 All old data, objects and scripts are lost forever.
-So a new start had to be made.
+So a new start had to be made.<br>

 ## Bug Reporting

-If you discover a bug or a problem, please open an issue here on GitHub!
+If you discover a bug or a problem, please open an issue here on GitHub!<br>
-Same goes for feature requests.
+Same goes for feature requests.<br>

 ## Changelog